stefanwalther/qrs-mime/README.md

 * The user you want to map to:
   - The header key and (e.g. `hdr-usr`)
   - The header value (e.g. `mydomain.com\myUserName`)
-* The user define in your header-value should have rootAdmin permissions on QRS
+* The user defined in your header-value should have rootAdmin permissions on QRS

 Then run the following command: